csillag/inner-peace/README.md

    This means that we are only guessing the length of the match is the same as the length of the search term.

    Again, this might cause some inaccuracy at the end of the selection.

+   Update:

+   now I do a two-phase search (look from the other end, too), so I have the proper end position.